 When you or someone you know is diagnosed with dementia, it can be an overwhelming experience.
 Whether it’s Alzheimer’s, vascular dementia, mixed dementia, Lewy body dementia, Parkinson’s disease dementia, or one of the many other forms of memory loss, we are here to help.

-At Heanton Nursing Home, we understand the demands memory loss places both on people living with dementia and on their families.
+At our Devon Nursing Home in Barnstaple, we understand the demands memory loss places both on people living with dementia and on their families.
 This is where our Household Model of Care comes in, by giving ownership of the home to the individuals who live there by putting them at the centre of each and every decision.

 You know what it’s like when, one day, you suddenly realise that mum or dad isn’t coping any more.
 To be honest, mum or dad probably realise it too, but no-one’s willing to admit it.
 We’re here to help.